 This ‘Katy Moran’ exhibition presents a survey of her work from the ten years of her practice.
 The earlier paintings tend to be more loosely gestural with dynamic brushstrokes alive with painted energy and subtly rich colour.
 Later works, though more structured and detailed, often with added elements of collage, nonetheless abound with the ‘energy’ she demands of all her marks.
 Even within the modest scale of Moran’s paintings she achieves a remarkable concentration of energy that never fails to thrill viewers.
 Then there is the pleasure of seeking out the figurative imagery so tantalizingly hinted at in their intriguing titles.

-Curated by Ziba Ardalan, Founder/Director of Parasol unit foundation for contemporary art, this exhibition is Shinro Ohtake’s first major show in a public London institution.
-It is accompanied by a full colour publication, including essays by Marco Livingstone and Julien Bismuth, and a related programme of educational events, family workshops, a poetry workshop and an artist talk at the Japan Foundation, London.
+Curated by Ziba Ardalan, Founder/Director of Parasol unit, this exhibition is Katy Moran’s first major solo presentation in a public London institution.
+It is accompanied by a full colour publication, printed in a limited edition of 500 copies, a limited edition print, along with an educational events programme of related talks, Family and Children workshops, a poetry workshop and Youth projects.

-For full press release
+Read full press release